Axeland/scroll_plast/README.md

 1.  **Initialization**: The `main` function starts by instantiating the `ConfigManager` to load all required settings from the `.env` file.
 2.  **Connection**: It then creates two instances of `BlockchainConnector`: one for the source chain (read-only) and one for the destination chain (read-write, configured with the relayer's private key).
 3.  **Setup**: The `TransactionProcessor` and `BridgeEventListener` are initialized with the necessary connectors and contract details.
 4.  **Polling Loop**: The `BridgeEventListener` starts its main `listen()` loop.
-It gets the current latest block number and creates an event filter to start watching for `DepositMade` events from that point forward.
+It determines the latest block number and creates an event filter to watch for `DepositMade` events from that point forward.
 5.  **Event Detection**: In each loop iteration, it queries the filter for new event entries.
 6.  **Processing**: If new events are found, it iterates through them and passes each one to the `TransactionProcessor`.
 7.  **Transaction Execution**: The `TransactionProcessor` performs the following steps for each event: